-Guarding Your Good Health – God gives each of us the opportunity to be all that He intends them to be.
+Guarding Your Good Health – God allows each of us to be all that He intends us to be.
 Seventh-day Adventists believe that a wholesome lifestyle contributes to good physical, mental, and spiritual health.
 Why are Adventists so passionate about good health?
-The Bible says, “Don’t you know that you yourselves are God’s temple and that God’s Spirit lives in you?. . .
+The Bible says, “Don’t you know that you are God’s temple and that God’s Spirit lives in you?. . .
 For God’s temple is sacred, and you are that temple” (1 Corinthians 3:16-17).
-Enjoying a healthful diet, refraining from harmful substances, and getting adequate exercise, water, and rest are very important ways to care for your body temples (1 Corinthians 10:31; 3 John 2).
+Enjoying a healthful diet, refraining from harmful substances, and getting adequate exercise, water, and rest are very important ways to care for your body’s temples (1 Corinthians 10:31; 3 John 2).

 Adventist hospitals and clinics throughout North America and the world promote healing and positive living to millions.